 The classification schemes for all fractures of the entire spine are listed below for completion, as compression deformities can also occur in the setting of multiple traumatic fractures, as well as a component of a more severe injury.

 The cervical spine divides into upper and lower sections.
 Upper cervical spine injuries are related to the occiput, atlas (C1), and axis (C2).
 Subaxial cervical injuries are from C3-C7.
 Due to anatomical differences, the remainder of the spine can subdivide into thoracic levels, T1-T10, thoracolumbar junction T11-L1 (where more than half of these fractures occur), and the lumbar spine L2 to L5.

 Occipital condyle fractures are usually the result of high-speed trauma.
 Anderson and Montesano classify these injuries based on morphology and type of injury.

 Atlanto-occipital injuries are from occiput to C2.
-Atlanto occipital dislocation (AOD) represents less than 1% of cervical spine injuries but is highly fatal as a result of anoxia due to respiratory arrest after bulbar cervical dissociation.
+Atlanto occipital dislocation (AOD) represents less than 1% of cervical spine injuries but is highly fatal due to anoxia due to respiratory arrest after bulbar cervical dissociation.
 This dislocation can classify into three types: